 We agree with the Reviewer that it is a challenge to understand whether each prison and jail has air conditioning.
 Further direct research needed, ideally with each prison in our study (for example, by making a Freedom of Information Act (FOIA) request for every jail and prison).
 However, it is likely that there are many prisons and jails without air conditioning if they are not required to install air conditioning units, particularly given that 44 states do not universally provide air conditioning in carceral facilities, as well some prisons and jails which lack maintenance and upkeep of existing cooling infrastructure, as stated in the revised manuscript (P. 7, Lines 322-326):

-Further work is critical to both comprehensively characterize the vulnerability of the United States incarcerated population to heat, as well as how heat impacts their health, to deploy adaptation measures to mitigate the worst impacts of climate-related stressors.
+Further work is critical to comprehensively characterize the vulnerability of the United States incarcerated population to heat, as well as how heat impacts health, to build reliable and validated datasets of cooling mechanisms in prisons and jails, to directly measure indoor temperatures in prisons and jails, and to deploy adaptation measures to mitigate the worst impacts of climate-related stressors.

 We also agree that our paper highlights a critical area of concern and vulnerability for the incarcerated population, and we propose that the overall message of the manuscript is successful in providing a firm foundation establishing a strong area of concern (as is the scope of a Brief Communication) to perform more detailed analyses in the near future.